 What Is a Physical Therapy Tech?

 So what is a physical therapy technician?
 A physical therapy technician (PT tech) works under the supervision of a physical therapist and helps injured patients and individuals recovering from surgery regain their mobility.
-Therapeutic procedures might include paraffin baths, hydrotherapy, mat exercises, gait training and weight training.
-Another job duty is teaching patients how to use wheelchairs, walkers and crutches to help them move around and manage their debilities at home.
+Therapeutic procedures might include paraffin baths, hydrotherapy, mat exercises, gait training, and weight training.
+Another duty could be teaching patients how to use wheelchairs, walkers, and crutches to help them move around and manage their debilities at home.
 This information below contains details about becoming a physical therapy tech.

-BLS figures showed earning for the 10th-90th percentile range were $31,070-$68,820, as of May 2010.
-By comparison, July 2011 figures from Payscale.com show the same range of $25,755-$61,415.
-These figures include overtime pay and bonuses.
+BLS figures showed earning for the 10th to 90th percentile range were $33,780 to $79,810, as of May 2018.
+By comparison, September 2019 figures from PayScale.com for the same percentile range were approximately $34,000 to $67,000.

 Licensing for physical therapy techs is required in most states.
 Licensure typically entails completing a degree program and passing the National Physical Therapy Exam, although some states have their own exams.
 In many states, you will also have to maintain your license by earning continuing education credits.